Valentine’s Day Embroidery Hoop Art {Easy Embroidery for Kids}

 Last week, inspired by one of the projects in the Little House Craft Book, Princess and I took it upon ourselves to learn embroidery.
 It was something I have never done before either, so we learned together.
 She was completely hooked almost immediately.
 I was frankly amazed at how quickly she picked it up!
 She proudly completed a practice sampler, then begged me to come up with a “real” project we could do.

 We pulled out all the felt and fabric and buttons (leftover from this cute-as-a-button baby shower) we could find and got to work.
 I am not kidding you when I tell you we worked on them for almost 12 hours straight, breaking only to go to dance class.
-I have never seen Princess so happy, focused & content.
+I have never seen Maggie so happy, focused & content.
 She did three of our six finished hoops almost entirely by herself–the only thing I did was cut out some of the felt pieces and re-thread the needle when necessary.
-Trouble didn’t sew but was greatly entertained by sorting buttons–she spent hours separating them all by color and then helped me arrange and glue them in place on the button heart.
+Annie didn’t sew but was greatly entertained by sorting buttons–she spent hours separating them all by color and then helped me arrange and glue them in place on the button heart.
 You can hear them clinking in the video below.

 All in all I’d say it was probably the most fun DiY project we’ve ever done together.
 Who knows?
 At the rate we’re going, by Valentine’s Day we may have filled up the whole wall!